repsej/TheWayOfTheDodo/README.md

 A random number generator is seeded with the level number, so each level has it's own music.

-The parameters for the instruments (bass, bass drum, snare, lead and crash) are also randomly mutated.
+The parameters for the instruments (bass, bass drum, snare, lead and crash) are also randomly mutated (+/- 50%).

-On the win screen you can (on desktop) change music with page up and down.
+On the win screen you can (on desktop) select music with page up and down.